Mithun1508/Mithun1508/README.md

 ⚡ Developing mobile friendly web applications using Bootstrap

-⚡ Knowledge in creating application backend in Java Spring Boot and MVC.
+⚡ Knowledge in creating application backend in Java Spring Boot, Node Js and Express.

 ⚡ Able to implement common tasks using JQuery